Viktorjin/Viktorjin.github.io/about.md

 ## Data Analyst - <small><em> *Adacado - 2018/2020*<small><em>
-* Extracted the Data From Google Big Query to build a better understanding of customer purchase journey.
+* Extracted and interpreted Data from Google Big Query to build a better understanding of customer purchase journey.
 * Developed data models and dashboards within business intelligence software that convert insights into actions to increase customer retention.
 * Collaborated with operations teams to imporve the campaign performance by creating custom reports on visitor behavior.
 * Generated 43% more leads after redesigning marketing attribution model for Google Ads.
 Linkedin and display campaigns.

 <br>

-## Digital Marketing Specialist - <small><em>*Fusion Communication - 2018*<small><em>
+## Digital Marketing Analyst - <small><em>*Fusion Communication - 2018*<small><em>
-* Reported on KPIs, user behavior and sales across channels and made suggestions on marketing decisions.
+* Reported on KPIs, user behavior and sales across channels and made suggestions on marketing strategies.
 * Became well versed in Facebook Ad Manager and launched Facebook campaigns to build hype around product launch.
 * Increased the conversion rate by 27% after replacing outdated SEM strategies.
 * Led techinical implementation of Google Analytics with Google Tag Manager.